How to File a Roof Leak Insurance Claim

 • Finding the source of the leak.
 Water rarely travels a straight path.
 See if you can trace it back to a common entry point, like your roof vents or flashing.

 • Releasing any trapped water.
 Sometimes, water will pool up in the ceiling or bubble up behind paint.
-Use a sharp object to poke a small hole in it and have a bucket ready—this will reduce the risk of structural damage.
+Use a sharp object to poke a small hole in it and have a bucket ready.
+Draining the water off will reduce the risk of structural damage.

 • Covering the leak.
 You can try temporarily covering the area of the roof where you suspect the leak is coming from with tarp, roofing tape, or patching material.
 If you don’t feel comfortable getting on the roof, ask a local roofer instead.